 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 Children with retinoblastoma often experience the following symptoms or signs.
 Sometimes, children with retinoblastoma do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your child’s doctor.
 Sometimes, a doctor finds retinoblastoma during a well-baby examination.
 Most often, however, parents notice symptoms or signs such as:

 - A pupil that looks white or red, instead of the normal black

-- A crossed eye (looking either toward the ear or toward the nose)
+- A crossed eye, which is an eye looking either toward the ear or toward the nose

 - Poor vision